 I’m just not a germophobe.
 Never have been.
 My mother never covered the shopping cart seat before sitting me in, and I’m fine and healthy today.
-So I figured I didn’t really need to do that with my kids – and as of yet, both very rarely get ill.
-The over-sanitizing of our culture is another topic altogether, but I believe that, within reason, everyday items like shopping carts are perfectly safe for my kids.
+I decided I didn’t need to do it with my kids—and they almost never get sick.
+We over-sanitize our culture as it is, and within reason, everyday items like shopping carts are perfectly safe for most kids.

 3. Baby wipe warmers

 On the rare occasion I felt like I needed a slightly warmer wipe, I rubbed it in my hands for a few seconds.
-Voila – a much warmer wipe, without the extra cost or clutter.
+Voila—a warmer wipe, without the extra cost or clutter.